Project-Sloth/ps-dispatch/README.md

 exports["qb-dipatch"]:TestVehicleAlert(vehicle)
 ```

-and its function in qb-dispatch would look like this
+and its function in ps-dispatch would look like this

 ```lua
 local function TestVehicleAlert(vehicle)